jshannon75/geog4300/Labs/Lab 1_ Descriptive stats/Lab1_Loading_data_and_basic_stats.md

     ## #   CTY_NAME <chr>, State <chr>, Region <chr>, Division <chr>, Lon <dbl>,
     ## #   Lat <dbl>

-***Question 4 (2 points):** Adapt the above command to create a new data frame, changing “July” to a month of your choosing and using tmin (rather than tmax) as your variable of interest.
+***Question 4 (3 points):** Adapt the above command to create a new data frame, changing âJulyâ to a month of your choosing and using tmin (rather than tmax) as your variable of interest.
 You'll need two commands--one to create the data frame and another to "call" it, just like you see above.*

-***Question 5 (6 points):** With your subsetted data, create the three graphs below using the graphs listed earlier as a guide.
+***Question 5 (9 points):** With your subsetted data, create the three graphs below using the graphs listed earlier as a guide.
 You may need to further transform the data in order to make each graph.*

 -   *Create a box plot showing the value distribution for tmin in each of the four regions over all 10 years.*
 -   *Create a line chart showing the median value of tmin for each region over all 10 years.*
 -   *Create a faceted density plot like the one above showing the distribution of median minimum temperatures for all regions.*

-Don’t worry about things like column names or customization for now—these will be addressed in lab 2.
+Donât worry about things like column names or customization for nowâthese will be addressed in lab 2.

-***Question 6 (4 points):** Each of the three graphics you created above tells a particular story about the data.
+***Question 6 (5 points):** Each of the three graphics you created above tells a particular story about the data.
 Summarize what you think we learn about regional differences or trends from each graphic.
 Concentrate on the "headlines" from each one, using details to illustrate your points and also noting exceptions to the trend.
 Which do you think tells the most compelling story?*